 Rhetorical Theory, Critical Theory, Pedagogy, Radical Politics

-I teach in the First-Year Writing Program and Citizen Scholar Programs.
-In addition to researching curriculum design and effective teaching, my work focuses on the intersections of rhetorical and critical theory.
+Mike Ristich teaches primarily in the First-Year Writing Program in the Department of Writing, Rhetoric, and American Cultures at MSU.
+He has also taught courses in the Citizen Scholars Program and the Center of Integrative Studies in the Arts and Humanities.
+In addition to researching curriculum design and effective teaching, his work focuses on the intersections of rhetorical and critical theory.

 “The Classroom as Site of ‘Transcritical Exchange.’”
 The Eleventh Biennial Thomas R. Watson Conference, Louisville, KY, October 2016.